intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 handling new and old problems that might arise over time.
-For example, when an implementer discovers a scenario where a specification defines some input as faulty but does not define how to handle that input, the implementer can provide significant value to the ecosystem by reporting the issue and helping evolve the specification.
+For example, when an implementer discovers a scenario where a specification defines some input as faulty but does not define how to handle that input, the implementer can provide significant value to the ecosystem by reporting the issue and helping to evolve the specification.

 When a discrepancy is found between a specification and its implementation, a maintenance discussion inside the standards process allows reaching consensus on how best to evolve the specification.
-Subsequently updating implementations to match evolved specifications ensures that implementations are consistently interoperable and removes needless barriers for new implementations.
+Subsequently, updating implementations to match evolved specifications ensures that implementations are consistently interoperable and removes needless barriers for new implementations.
 Maintenance also enables continued improvement of the protocol.
 New use cases are an